Free PDF: How to build your dream coaching business that frees you from the 9-5

 20. ADHD coaching

 People who have been diagnosed with ADHD might need help adjusting and performing well despite their diagnosis.
-For example, parents with ADHD children might need support to cope.
+For example, parents with children who have ADHD might need support to cope.
 That’s what an ADHD coach helps with.

 22. Coaching for couples